IHE/RAD.IMR/input/pagecontent/volume-1.md

 Report Creators in IMR are required to support placing image references in context of the findings and impressions.

-#### 1:52.4.1.5 Imaging Context in Report
+#### 1:52.4.1.5 Observation Imaging Context in Report

-An imaging context in IMR can include image references and non-image references.
+An observation imaging context in IMR can include image references and non-image references.

-> Note: IMR focuses on specifying references to imaging context in a report.
+> Note: IMR focuses on specifying references to observation imaging context in a report.
 Other references to external resources (e.g. Lung-RADS, survey) are out of scope of IMR.

 ##### Image References